Schrausser/ThetaWin/README.md

 introduced by Efron (1979, 1981, 1982) as a further development of the *Jackknife* method (Quenouille, 1949).
 See also *Monte-Carlo* Methode (Metropolis & Ulam, 1949) and *permutation or randomization* tests, first mentioned by Fisher (1935), based on his own account of experiments in agriculture (Fisher, 1926) and the work by Neyman (1923).

-In this context see further Pitman (1937a, b, 1938), Fisher (1966, 1971), Good (2006), Edgington & Onghena (2007) or Beasley & Rodgers (2009).
+In this context see further Pitman (1937a, b, 1938), Fisher (1966, 1971), Efron et al. (1992), Good (2006), Edgington & Onghena (2007), Beasley & Rodgers (2009), Oneto (2020) or Kauermann et al.(2021).
 A fundamental comparative overview of the different methods and approaches is given by Schrausser (1996).

 ### Screenshots